 - Sunday 1 October.

 Join our tour guide who will show you where during the Second World War, a substantial part of Croome Park was requisitioned for the building of a large military airfield, known as RAF Defford.

 The RAF Walk highlights wartime locations and reveals how events changed the 18th century 'Capability' Brown landscape.
 There are also secrets waiting to be told along the route, for this was no ordinary airfield - top secret radar was tested here which helped to win the War.

 Retrace their steps with our walks booklet

-The footsteps of wartime personnel are followed in a RAF Defford walks booklet (£2 available from reception) showing a 2.8 mile walk around the park where the secret Second World War airbase once stood.
+The footsteps of wartime personnel are followed in a RAF Defford walks booklet (£2 available from reception).
+Discover for yourself where the secret Second World War airbase once stood on a 2.8 mile walk around the park .

 Preserving the history of Defford Airfield, the DAHG is an official National Trust supporter group who work closely with the team at Croome on many projects.